Contents - Index

 Any of the EES functions can be used in the equation.
 For example, the following entry converts temperatures in C (in column 2 of the table) to K.

 In some cases, it is necessary to refer to a particular row of a column in the Lookup table.
 This capability is available by including the row number in brackets.
-For example, the following equation sets all of the values in column 1 to the value in row 3 of column 2.
+For example, the following equation sets all of the values in column 1 to the value in row 3 of the column named T_evap.

 Note that EES will not provide an error if the row is less that zero or greater than the maximum number of rows.